Pest control in forestry

 Pigs

 Pigs root (dig up the soil with their noses) which damages the ground surface.
-Rooting mainly occurs in damp areas.
+Rooting mainly happens in damp areas.

 Pigs will often rub on trees, logs and fence posts.
 These often become coated with mud and pig hair, and sometimes tusk marks are evident.
 Pigs can kill trees if they rub against them too much, particularly if they remove all the bark.